yoshihiro1909/ball_position_getter/README.md

 ====

 ## Description
-This is a program for using the Las Perry Pi as a ball detection sensor.
+This is a program for using the Raspberry Pi as a ball detection sensor.
 The position information of the ball detected by shooting from directly above is output in distance and angle.
 Because it is under development, it is a beta version.

 ## Requirement
 - Python 2.7.13